Helen Ukpabio: Libel suit against her critics

 In 2014, Ukpabio brought a libel case against the British Humanist Association (BHA) and Witchcraft and Human Rights Information Network (WHRIN) seeking damages of £500,000,000.
 Ukpabio claims that the BHA misrepresented her by saying that she ascribed certain behaviours in children to Satanic possession when she in fact attributed them to possession by 'witchcraft spirits'.
 The BHA described the case as libel tourism.

 After sending a mob to disrupt a meeting led by humanist Leo Igwe in 2009, she filed a suit for $1.3 million against the government for allowing the police to protect Igwe's group.
 The suit was promptly dismissed.

-Ukpabio also used smears against other groups of her actions, notably the non-governmental organization Safe Child Africa.
+Ukpabio also used smears against other groups critical of her actions, notably the non-governmental organization Safe Child Africa.
 She has been prevented by the Home Office from entering Great Britain by revoking her visa after calls from campaigners in 2014 that she be banned from Britain on child protection grounds.